haskell-tools/haskell-tools/documentation/refactorings/rename.md

 # Rename definition refactoring

 To rename a definition, select one of the occurrences.
 All occurrences (even in other modules) of the selected name will be renamed.
 Every Haskell definition (function, type, variable, constructor, field, typeclass, etc...) can be renamed.
-The selected name don't have to be in the definition of the renamed thing, it can be a simple usage of it.
+The selected name doesn't have to be in the definition of the renamed thing, it can be a simple usage of it.

 ```
 f :: (Num a, Integral a) => a -> a -> a